• Skip to main content

 How The Wicked Ball Dog Toy Works

-The Wicked Ball is 100% automatic (after you turn it ON).
+The Wicked Ball for dogs is 100% automatic (after you turn it ON).

 All of the magic happens inside the “wicked core” module at the center of the Wicked Ball.